 The adjustment for utility considers site shape, access, frontage (corner location), topography, and visibility.
 The subject property is a generally rectangular property with level topography.
-The subject property has average access, average frontage along Prairie Avenue and West 102nd Street, and average visibility.
+The subject property has average access, average frontage along Prairie Avenue, West 101st Street, and West 102nd Street, and average visibility.
 Overall, we have determined that the site has average utility.
 We considered all of the comparable sales to be similar to the subject based on shape.
-We considered Sales 3, 5, and 6 to have slightly superior access (freeway proximity).
-We considered Sale 1 to have superior frontage due to its location along Century Boulevard, and Sales 2 and 5 to have inferior frontage as they lack a corner orientation.
-We considered Sale 4 to have slightly inferior topography.
-For visibility, we considered Sale 1 slightly superior and Sales 2, 4, 5, and 6 to be slightly inferior.
-On an overall basis we applied downward adjustments to Sales 1 and 3, and upward adjustments to Sales 2, 4, and 5.
+We considered Sales 3, 5, and 6 to have slightly superior access (freeway proximity), and Sale 4 to have slightly inferior access.
+We considered Sales 1, 3, and 5 to have superior frontage due to their respective locations along Century Boulevard (Sales 1 and 3) and Pacific Coast Highway (Sale 5), and Sales 2 and 4 to have inferior frontage as they lack a corner orientation.
+All of the sales, like the subject, have level topography.
+For visibility, we considered Sales 1, 3, and 5 slightly superior and Sales 2 and 6 to be slightly inferior.
+On an overall basis we applied downward adjustments to Sales 1, 3, and 5, and upward adjustments to Sales 2 and 4.